ibm-cloud-docs/vpc/bs_snapshots_manage.md

 5. Click **Create**.

 Alternatively, click the snapshot's name to view its details.
-You can either access the **Cop Snapshot** option from the **Actions** menu or you can scroll to the remote copies card and click **Create copy**.
+You can either access the **Copy Snapshot** option from the **Actions** menu or you can scroll to the remote copies card and click **Create copy**.
 The same provisioning panel opens where you can make the region selection.

 ## Deleting remote region copy in the console
 {: #napshots-remote-copy-delete-ui}